tlevine/course-map/Home.md

 * using an embedded linux device such as a raspberry pi
 * web audio
 * making an instrument (physical interface, software synthesis)

+# Decentralized networking (juul)

+* Broadcast and multicast
+* Using mDNS and DNS-SD
+* NAT traversal techniques
+* Decentralization and the web